 Here’s what you need to know about Financial Literacy Month and how it works to boost Canadians’ financial literacy levels.

 If you want to know how Canadians fare when it comes to financial literacy, see the numbers below.

-● Almost 60 percent of Canadian adults don’t know how much money to save for retirement.
+- Almost 69% of Canadian adults don’t know how much money to save for retirement.

 With this data, it’s only imperative to help improve the public’s knowledge, skills, and confidence in handling their finances.
 Make sure to keep updated with people’s financial literacy levels in Canada by checking out the Canadian financial literacy database.

 Financial literacy is immensely important because of the current situation brought about by the Covid-19 pandemic.
 Across the globe, millions of people have lost their jobs and are still financially struggling.
 Now is the best time to help folks understand and make informed decisions regarding their finances.

 A good understanding of personal finances can boost confidence in saving and budgeting.
 Through the celebration of Financial Literacy Month, we remind ourselves about the importance of financial knowledge, skills, and confidence.

 Organizations that participate can also provide useful resources and financial literacy programs.
 Social media and other online platforms to educate the public is impressive approach because technology makes financial education more accessible.

 Approach with Caution: Navigate the Financial Marketplace with Confidence